 12.12.2.6.2 (Re)Association Request for FILS key confirmation

 If authentication is deemed a failure, ICK, KEK, TK, and the PTKSA shall be irretrievably deleted and the AP shall return an Authentication frame with a status code set to 112 (Authentication rejected due to FILS authentication failure).
 If PMKSA caching was not being employed for this failed authentication attempt, the PMKSA shall also be deleted.
-If PMKSA caching was being used the cached PMKSA may not be deleted.
+If PMKSA caching was being employed, the reason for failure might be an impersonation attack.
+Therefore, when FILS with PMKSA caching fails, the AP may decide to retain the cached PMKSA.

 References: